esProc SPL

 Specifically, esProc has its own streaming computing abilities and does not need to be integrated in streaming computing frameworks (such as Flink), typically resulting in better functionality and performance

 However, esProc can not guarantee high performance in this situation due to the inefficient I/O of database, and database can hardly provide storage schema which is necessary for low complexity algorithm.
+For high performance, it is recommended to use esProc's own format files for storage.

 Where does esProc store data?